PokemonSanFran/testing-history-2/meta/docs/story.md

 ## Koga's raison d'etre.
 Access to this cutscene is blocked until after "You Look Tired".
 * Zoey enters Koga's mansion.
-* Koga's excited children run up to Zoey, asking for autograhps and excited questions.
+* Koga's excited children run up to Zoey, asking for autographs and excited questions.
 * Koga apologizes for their excitement, noting that Zoey is already getting famous within the region.
 * Koga invites the Zoey to have some wine, and Koga talks about the goals of Rose and Ycombinator within the region.
 * Koga shares that Rose is a brilliant business person who saw potential in the league and brought in corporate sponsors like Amazon, Uber, and Facebook.
 * Koga also talks about the economic impact of the league and its contribution to revenue generation in the Kanto region, and wanting to emulate that in Sanfran.
-* Koga and Ycombinator beleive that their work will bring even greater proserity to the region, so they can lift everybody up.
+* Koga and Ycombinator believe that their work will bring even greater prosperity to the region, so they can lift everybody up.
 * A bell rings, dinner is served.
 * At a fancy table, Zoey, Koga, and Koga's children are served dinner by waitstaff.
 * Koga's children ask Zoey tons of personal questions, excited by having a celebrity in the house.